 Lantern parade and Lanna art performance

-The traditional lantern festival occurs on the streets of downtown Chiang Mai city, attracting street visitors and touristic locals alike into the celebration.
+The traditional lantern festival occurs on the streets of downtown Chiang Mai city, attracting street visitors and touristic locals alike into the celebration because of lots of things to do during Yi Peng Festival.
 The lanterns are beautifully crafted into many different designs, such as lotus flowers, dragons, elephants, and symbols of Buddhism.
 All of the lanterns are lit at night.

 In addition to the lanterns, there are traditional Lanna dances with folk music, drums, gongs, and other traditional forms of music.
 Tourists can watch the dances, or even join the local people in dancing, and can dress up in their traditional costumes to take souvenir pictures.